TwicPics/components/documentation/next.md

 }
 ```

-__WARNING__: editing the file containing the call to the `installTwicpics` method in watch mode (*ie* `npm|yarn next dev` ) will lead to the __warning__ message `install function called multiple times` on the browser console.
+__WARNING__: Updating the configuration passed to `installTwicpics()` method in watch mode (i.e. when running `next dev`) will lead to a `install function called multiple times` warning in the browser console.
+You will need to manually reload the page to apply the new configuration.

-You will need to __manually reload__ the page in your browser for any changes made to the TwicPics module configuration to take effect client-side.
-This only concerns the file containing the call to the `installTwicpics` method and only when the TwicPics configuration is modified.

 <div id='setup-options'/>